-Type a descriptive name for the new module, for example Recorded and click OK to create the module.
+Type a descriptive name for the new module, for example Recorded, and click OK to create the module.
 The LibreOffice Basic Macros dialog now displays the name of the new module in the Standard library.

 In the Macro name text box, type a name for the macro you have just recorded, for example EnterMyName.